armasjose95/Resturant-Website/README.md

 # Resturant-Website
-Static website for a Resturant Website with a carousel and etc.
+Static website for a Resturant built using HTML, CSS, BOOTSTRAP & JavaScript.